AES

 Migrating Keys without Single Point of Trust

 A major goal of the Builder Vault is to eliminate any single point of trust.
 If someone exports and unwraps all key shares and recovers the key as shown above, that party will essentially be a single point of trust.
-To avoid this, it is recommended to only unwrap and recover the exported AES key by importing the wrapped key shares into another Builder Vault instance, or in some other high-security environment, such as a HSM.
+To avoid this, it is recommended to only unwrap and recover the exported AES key by importing the wrapped key shares into another Builder Vault instance, or in some other high-security environment, such as an HSM.

 AES-CTR